Private Limited vs. LLP vs. OPC – Which to Setup

 Key Features of a Private Limited Company

-1. Liability: PLC’s formed can either be limited by shares or by guarantee.
+1. Liability: Pvt Ltd’s formed can either be limited by shares or by guarantee.
 Consequently shareholders’ personal assets are protected, as their liability is limited to their shareholding or the extent of their contribution to the assets of the company.
 PLCs can also be an unlimited company, which can attach personal assets of shareholders.

 1. Ownership: Owned by shareholders with a statutory minimum requirement of two members.
 Ownership can be transferred through the sale of shares.